 Jessica Simpson jumped on this gender-bending trend when she named her daughter Maxwell Drew.
 She explained that the name is from her fiance’s middle name (Maxwell) and her mother’s maiden name (Drew).

-Other celebrities give their child a masculine first name paired with a feminine middle name, such as Michelle Branch who named her daughter Owen Isabelle or Rachel Uchitel who named her daughter Wyatt Lilly.
+Other celebrities give their child a masculine first name paired with a feminine middle name, such as Michelle Branch who named her daughter Owen Isabelle or Ashton Kutcher and Mila Kunis who named their daughter Wyatt Isabelle.

 Other stars, such as Soleil Moon Frye, went masculine all the way by naming her daughter Jagger Joseph Blue.